 PDFs (available for all licenses)

-Image Documents (JPEG, PNG, and TIFF — requires a specific license feature)
+Image documents (JPEG, PNG, and TIFF — requires a specific license component)

-Office files (Word, Excel, and PowerPoint — requires a specific license feature)
+Office files (Word, Excel, and PowerPoint — requires a specific license component)

 The following table shows the allowed file extensions and MIME types: